gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 ### Diagnosing a failed install

-A screenshot of the library grid rarely explains why a 12-minute install failed — the answer is almost always in the Rust core's own log, not the DOM. `fixtures/electronApp.ts`'s `attachCoreLogOnFailure` reads the core's session log from `<runtimePath>/__gdl_logs__` and attaches it to the
+A screenshot of the library grid rarely explains why an 11-minute install failed — the answer is almost always in the Rust core's own log, not the DOM. `fixtures/electronApp.ts`'s `attachCoreLogOnFailure` reads the core's session log from `<runtimePath>/__gdl_logs__` and attaches it to the